one3qualsone/elastic-finance/frontend/src/app/learn/beginner/intrinsic-value-calculation/intrinsic-value-calculation.md

 Warren Buffett prefers to use what he calls "owner earnings" to value a business:

-**Owner Earnings = Net Income + Depreciation & Amortization - Capital Expenditures ± Working Capital Changes**
+**Owner Earnings = Net Income + Depreciation & Amortisation - Capital Expenditures ± Working Capital Changes**

-He then capitalizes these owner earnings using a rate that reflects long-term Treasury bond rates, plus a risk premium.
+He then capitalises these owner earnings using a rate that reflects long-term Treasury bond rates, plus a risk premium.

-**Intrinsic Value = Owner Earnings ÷ Capitalization Rate**
+**Intrinsic Value = Owner Earnings ÷ Capitalisation Rate**

 ## Building in a Margin of Safety